react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 - `'on-drag'`: the keyboard is dismissed when a drag begins.
 - `'none'`: drags do not dismiss the keyboard.

+#### `overScrollMode`

+Used to override default value of pager's overScroll mode.

+Possible values:

+- `'auto'` (default): Allow a user to over-scroll this view only if the content is large enough to meaningfully scroll.
+- `'always'`: Always allow a user to over-scroll this view.
+- `'never'`: Never allow a user to over-scroll this view.

+Only supported on Android.

 #### `initialLayout`

 Object containing the initial height and width of the screens.
 Passing this will improve the initial rendering performance.
 For most apps, this is a good default: